This page states the terms and conditions under which you may use the following Websites and any of their subdomains: https://www.jobsbotswana.info

 3.12 Domicilium & Notices

-The parties hereby choose their domicilium as set out in the Pricing Proposal to the Agreement and shall be entitled from time to time by written notice to the other to vary their domicilium to any other address in Zimbabwe, provided that such other address may not be a post office box.
+The parties hereby choose their domicilium as set out in the Pricing Proposal to the Agreement and shall be entitled from time to time by written notice to the other to vary their domicilium to any other address in Botswana, provided that such other address may not be a post office box.

 All notices required to be given by either party to the other shall be deemed to have been validly given on the date upon which such notice is delivered to the addressee’s domicilium, or 4 (four) days after the date upon which such notice is posted to the addressee by prepaid registered post, addressed to the addressee at his domicilium or upon date of despatch of email.

 This Agreement constitutes the entire agreement between the parties and no alteration, variation or cancellation of agreement or addition or amendment to or deletion from the agreement shall be of any force or effect unless in writing and signed by the parties.

 No indulgence, extension of time, relaxation or latitude which either party (the Grantor) may show grant or allow to the other (the Grantee) shall constitute a waiver by the Grantor of any of the Grantor’s rights and the Grantor shall not thereby be prejudiced or stopped from exercising any of its rights against the Grantee which may have arisen in the past or which might arise in the future.